fidlabs/Enterprise-Data-Pathway/README.md

 1) There is an expiration date of three months on any allocation of DataCap.
 From an allocation date, we will measure three months time and if the allocation has not been used (open or closed status), the application will be closed and remaining DataCap removed.
 2) The expectation when the complete amount of requested DataCap is allocated is that the client has completely finished onboarding their dataset and replicas.
 If a client receives a Datacap allocation, then closes their application before completion, they will be questioned as to why.
 Likewise, if a client receives a DataCap allocation and abandons the application and becomes completely non responsive, their GitHub ID will be flagged from any future participation in the pathway.

-Compliance check mechanisms for the client applications:
+Compliance check mechanisms for client applications:
 - After each allocation we will manually review the on-chain deal making activity of the applicant to confirm compliance mostly relying on the AC Bot, which runs weekly, to identify non-compliance of deal making, distribution and retrievals and that information will be used to drive action on applications.
 The bot will be set up to automatically close applications after several allocations if thresholds are not met.
 - At any point if clients are caught providing fake or misleading information about themselves or their SP partners, we will close any open applications and add the GitHub user IDs and miner IDs involved and block them from future participation in the allocator